pavano1760/1.Sales-Marketing-strategies-for-Retail-Business/README.md

 Price elasticity of demand (PED) shows the relationship between price and quantity demanded and provides a precise calculation of the effect of a change in price on quantity demanded.

 Price elasticity measures the responsiveness of the quantity demanded or supplied of a good to a change in its price.
-It is computed as the percentage change in quantity demanded (or supplied) divided by the percentage change in price
+It is computed as the percentage change in quantity demanded (or supplied) divided by the percentage change in price.